shinyay/mac-setup/README-Macbook12.md

 ## Python

 ### pyenv
+- [x] Installation

-Simple Python Version Management: pyenv
+> Simple Python Version Management: pyenv

 > pyenv lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.